chrhodes/VNCOffice/README.md

 I am retired now and don't work on this code base much.

 ## History
 I started automating Office applications decades ago using scripts.
 That evolved to VB VSTO addins that evolved to C# VSTO addins.
 Most of the early work was done in Excel.
 Most of the recent work has been in Visio.
-Over the years a lot of stuff was added to the SupportTools_Excel addin that related to companies I worked at.
+Over the years a lot of stuff was added to the VNCExcelAddin addin that related to companies I worked at.
 There were things to manage SharePoint and AzureDevOps.
 Then tons of stuff was added to SupportTools_Visio to support my love of Visio.

-### SupportTools_Excel
+### VNCExcelAddin

-I am in the process of cleaning up the repo and reposting a thined down version of SupportTools_Excel that reflects my current use.
-I am extracting the functionality that is not generally used, e.g. SharePoint, AzureDevOps, and will leave what I still use on a regular basis in SupportTools_Excel.
+I am in the process of cleaning up the repo and reposting a thined down version of VNCExcelAddin that reflects my current use.
+I am extracting the functionality that is not generally used, e.g. SharePoint, AzureDevOps, and will leave what I still use on a regular basis in VNCExcelAddin.
 I will move the TaskPane functionality into WPF windows like in SupportTools_Visio.

 ### SupportTools_PowerPoint